CargoBot

 CargoBot is a remote-controlled four-wheeled robot that carries cargo and navigates surfaces with imperfections.
 It is controlled from a laptop keyboard via Bluetooth and uses an STM32 Nucleo-U545RE-Q microcontroller programmed in Rust with Embassy-rs.
 It sends real-time telemetry data to a PC dashboard via Bluetooth, while simultaneously displaying information on an onboard OLED.

 The central idea of the project is measuring and visualizing the impact of cargo load on motor performance: when the robot carries something heavy, the PID controller automatically increases the PWM duty cycle to maintain a constant speed.
-This compensation is observable live on the robot's OLED, on the PC dashboard, and through 3 LEDs (green/yellow/red) that visually indicate the effort level.
+This compensation is observable live on the robot's OLED, on the PC dashboard, and through 3 LEDs (green/blue/red) that visually indicate the effort level.

 Motivation